xerial/snappy-java/Milestone.md

 ## snappy-java-1.1.3 (will be available Early 2017)
  * We are waiting contributions of native libraries for varios platforms.
    * Run `make native test` and send the result as a pull requset.
- * We also test the usability of the newly added bitshuffle API before this release.
+ * We also test the usability of the newly added BitShuffle API before this release.

 ## snappy-java-1.1.3-M1 (2017-01-19)
  * This is a preview release.
 Appreciate your feedback.
  * Upgraded to snappy 1.1.3 (Minor compression performance improvement)
  * Added support for armv5, armv6, armv7, android-arm, aarch64, ppc64
- * Added BitShuffle class for better float value compression
+ * Added BitShuffle (<https://github.com/kiyo-masui/bitshuffle>) class for better primitive array compression
  * Using docker-based cross compilers for building native libraries
  * AIX, FreeBSD, SunOS, IBM s390x are still using snappy 1.1.2.
 Your contirbutions of native libraries are welcome.
 Please send a pull request that contains the changes after runing `make native` in your platform.